 If there’s one place in South Africa you shouldn’t skip it’s Khotso!
 Khotso means peace and I can tell you, that name is very accurate.
 It’s one of the most tranquil and beautiful places in the world.
 Especially if you love horses, Khotso is the place to be with over 100 horses roaming free over the property.
 You can take some stunning rides here as well, from 1 hour to full day rides or sunset rides with drinks on top of the mountain while the sun sets over the Drakensberg.
 I have so much more to tell about this amazing place and have gone into more detail in this post.

-Besides the many activities that Curiocity organizes, I also always love to drop by the Botanical Gardens for a stroll when I’m not at the beach.
+Besides the many activities that Curiocity organises, I also always love to drop by the Botanical Gardens for a stroll when I’m not at the beach.

 It’s never boring at the Coffee Shack!
 I’ve been here quite a few times over the past years and I’ve never been disappointed.
-The atmosphere is amazing and the bar is always full of colorful characters from all over the world.
-The beach is less than a minute away and the hostel always organizes surfing lessons.
-They also organize big dinners where all the guests hang out at the bar and eat some proper South African food.
+The atmosphere is amazing and the bar is always full of colourful characters from all over the world.
+The beach is less than a minute away and the hostel always organises surfing lessons.
+They also organise big dinners where all the guests hang out at the bar and eat some proper South African food.
 You can also do a stunning hike from the hostel to the Hole in the Wall which I have enjoyed so often!

 Some stunning nature and scenery at Fairy Knowe Backpackers along the wild coast.
 You can do lots of hikes here through the forests, along the rivers and through the caves at the beach.
 The ideal place to relax for a bit before arriving in Cape Town.

 Last but not least, CT!
 If you’re looking to party and stay up all night, please go to Long Street Backpackers, it’s great!
 However, the last few times I was in CT I chose to stay at an AirBNB instead to get at least some rest.
-If it’s your first time in the city and want to really experience it I highly recommend Long Street bp though.
+If it’s your first time in the city and want to really experience Cape Town party life, I highly recommend Long Street bp though.

 There are countless things to do but my personal favourite is Cape of Good Hope.
 You can spend an entire day here with all the hikes and stunning sights here.
 Then of course there is Table mountain and Lion’s head.
 You can definitely do both in one day, but if you only want to do one, I recommend Lion’s head as it’s a lot less busy and just as stunning.
 There is so much to do in Cape Town and a few days is not nearly enough to see it all, so I will be dedicating an entire blog post to Cape Town.

 There are countless great restaurants but if you’re a first timer, I would definitely try Mama Africa.
 You should try so many more restaurants here but I’ll tell you all about it in my Cape Town blog post, which you can read here.

 I have created several itineraries such as an itinerary for 10 days in Morocco, check it out here!
-I hope this article has been useful!
-If you have any questions feel free to comment, email or DM me on instagram, you can find my contact details under the contact button in the menu.
-If this article has been helpful please share it with your friends and don’t forget to subscribe to my newsletter to receive more tips and be the first to know about upcoming dream expeditions on horse back around the world.
+Do not be shy to contact me for any questions you may have.
+Either fill out the contact form here, or send me a message on Instagram.
+If this article has been helpful please share it with your friends and don’t forget to subscribe to my newsletter to be the first to know about upcoming dream expeditions on horse back around the world.

 Subscribe to our newsletter